-Freetown: Former SLPP flagbearer joins APC
+Freetown: Former SLPP flagbearer aspirant joins APC

 Former SLPP flagbearer aspirant and spokesman for the All Aspirants Alliance, Franklin Joe Rogers Tuesday 11th July, 2017 called on Hon.
 Vice President, Ambassador Dr. Victor Bockarie Foh to inform him of his resignation from the Sierra Leone People’s Party (SLPP) and his decision to join the All People’s Congress (APC).

-Briefing Vice President Foh on his reasons for resigning from the SLPP, Franklin Rogers, an indigenous son of Tihun (home of Julius Maada Bio), cited amongst other things, the high level of violence within the SLPP as a major factor.
+Briefing Vice President Foh on his reasons for resigning from the SLPP, Franklin Rogers, an indigenous son of Tihun (home of Julius Maada Bio), cited among other things, the high level of violence within the SLPP as a major factor.
 He furthered that the values of the Party have been eroded by one single individual for his sole gullible ambition to rule Sierra Leone at all cost.
-He emphasised that the once good and admirable image of the SLPP have now been replaced by terrorist activities.
+He emphasised that the once good and admirable image of the SLPP has now been replaced by terrorist activities.

 Franklin Rogers in presenting his APC Party Membership Card to VP.
 Foh, informed him that he, after extensive consultations with his family and supporters, decided to join the APC Party with the conviction that the All People’s Congress is the only Party in Sierra Leone that is geared towards development.